 Tammie Stimpfel, HHM Film Slam Producer

-The HHM Film Slam event will occur in the Bay City, MI area between Friday, September 14 at 7:00pm and Sunday, September 16 at 7:00pm.
+The HHM 72-Hour Winter Film Slam event will occur in the Bay City, MI area between Friday, February 1 at 7:00pm and Monday, February 4 at 7:00pm.
 This is the Official Time Period.

-All films received on Sunday (on-time and late) will be screened at Hell’s Half Mile Film & Music Festival at The State Theatre on Saturday, September 29th at 9am.
+All films received on Monday (on-time and late) will be screened at The State Theatre on Friday, February 8 at 7pm.

 Wondering what can you do to create something good under such a tight deadline?